NUARIG/competitions/README.md

   * time_zone

 ### config/secrets.yml
-Keys, passwords, secrets, and other sensitive information in a secure file.
+Keep keys, passwords, secrets, and other sensitive information in this secure file.

 You could use config/credentials.yml for this purpose also. https://guides.rubyonrails.org/security.html#environmental-security